numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - then multiply the result by the 90 degree transformation matrix (remember to multiply on the left); this tells us where that vector lands, but still in our C language
     - and then multiply the result by the inverse change-of-basis matrix (again on the left as usual), to get the transformed vector translated back into J language
     - since we can do this with any given vector in J language (first applying the change-of-basis, then the transformation, then the inverse change-of-basis), that composition of three matrices gives us the transformation matrix in J language; it takes in a vector in J language and spits out a transformed vector in J language (coordinate system)
-    - so in general, whenever we see an expression like A⁻¹MA, it suggests a translation into another coordinate system
+    - so in general, whenever we see an expression like A⁻¹MA (called the "similarity transformation"), it suggests a translation into another coordinate system
+    - note that change-of-basis matrices are always invertible (basis vectors must be linearly independent)

 ---